X1 (rapper): Career

 One day Bruce met some teenagers from his neighborhood and formed a group that included in addition to him, Dez (who later changed his name to Still Livin), Chop, Cyph Certified and Whosane the younger brother of Fredro Starr.
-That is when he created a nickname "X1".
+That is when he created a nickname X1.
 The guys rapping at the intersection of 131st Street and Rockaway Blvd. in front of Kennedy Fried Chicken that is where they were discovered by the popular hip-hop group Onyx which immediately invited them to the studio.
 The name of the group Gang Green appeared from the lines of Fredro Starr.
 Onyx signed them to their own label Armee Records which was distributed by Capitol Records and Mercury Records.

 Soon Gang Green released their first single I'll Murder You produced by Fredro Starr.
 The B-side contains a remix recorded with Onyx.
 The excerpt from this remix was on the second album of Onyx All We Got Iz Us.
 Then the group made a video for the song which was in rotation on local TV channels including the Video Music Box.
 Then followed interviews and concerts including Apollo Theater and The Tunnel.

 Over time Gang Green gained more knowledge, connections and experience in the music industry.
 X1 and Still Livin' together took part in the video for the Onyx's song React, where the then-unknown 50 Cent also took part.
-The group members also attended the studio while Onyx recorded songs including Evil Streets Remix studio session with Method Man in 1994.
+Gang Green also attended the studio while Onyx recorded songs including Evil Streets Remix studio session with Method Man in 1994.
 Unreleased songs by X1 and his group were released only after many years on Onyx's collections, Cold Case Files: Vol. 1 and Cold Case Files: Vol. 2.

 They were popular in their neighborhood but for some reason the labels were not interested in them.
 Every record label they brought their demos to asked Who's that one kid???" meaning X1.
 Onyx quickly learned about this and took the X1 on board.
-Bruce immediately took part in the recording of three studio albums by Onyx: Shut 'Em Down, Bacdafucup: Part II and Triggernometry, and in the recording of Fredro Starr and Sticky Fingaz's solo albums.
+X1 immediately took part in the recording of three albums by Onyx: Shut 'Em Down, Bacdafucup: Part II and Triggernometry, and in the recording of Fredro Starr and Sticky Fingaz's solo albums.

-After taking part in the recording of Onyx's album Shut 'Em Down and touring with them, X1 focused on his solo career leaving Onyx but still on good terms with them he later on helped them with there solo projects.
+After taking part in the recording of Onyx's third album Shut 'Em Down and touring with them, X1 focused on his solo career leaving Onyx but still on good terms with them he later on helped them with there solo projects.
 In 2000 X1 signed to the label of Mike Tyson Tyson Records.
 A year after that the label did not quite take off the way X1 expected so he then went and signed a new deal with California record company Ball'R Records which had a roster consisting of three acts: Krayzie Bone, The Relativez and X1.
 The label ended folded before X1 could release some.
-Then X1 signed to the label Dynasty Records (based out of Las Vegas, Nevada) where he was due to release his debut album Young, Rich And Gangsta on September 19, 2006.
+Then X1 signed to the label Dynasty Records (based out of Las Vegas) where he was due to release his debut album Young, Rich and Gangsta on September 19, 2006.